waynephillips/cloud-native-development/docs/devops/overview.md

 ### Access to Environments
 The chart below shows the access given to different roles in the context of environments:
 ![Access Overview 2](images/access-overview-02.png)
 Note that developers have elevated access in Dev environment to ensure fast-paced debugging and troubleshooting.
-In Test and Prod This implies a requirement for discipline from any Dev team though such that they solidify changes by updating IaC definitions and/or application code once a problem has been resolved.
-This is a necessary step as the only way to apply the same changes in any environment other than Dev and Sandbox is to deploy updates through the DevOps pipeline.
-This strategy ensures consistency across environments while also giving Dev teams the flexibility to find the right solution to any problem quickly.
+This implies a need for discipline from any Dev team such that they solidify changes by updating IaC definitions and/or application code in the project repository once a problem has been resolved.
+This is a necessary step as the only way to apply the same changes in any environment other than Dev and Sandbox is to push updates through the DevOps pipeline.
+This strategy ensures consistency across environments while also giving Dev teams the flexibility to find the right solution to any problem within a reseasonable time.

 ### Access